 Are there any places to visit in Europe which can truly rival the wild experience of the Scottish Highlands?
 Many people may feel a comparison between Scotland and Europe is futile.
 Mainly because Europe is often doused in delicious sunshine while Scotland frequently enjoys high winds, slanted rain, and perpetually cloudy skies.
 But there are more similarities than you think.
 White, sandy beaches, dramatic cliff faces, and delightfully quaint seaside villages, to name a few.
 Believe it or not, there are places to visit in Europe which can evoke a similar sensation to the majestic Scottish Highlands.
 Who’s to say which destination is better?

 Thinking of going on a European adventure but not sure how to narrow down all those locations?
-If you enjoyed travelling to the Scottish Highlands, you’ll love the sunny destinations in France, Spain, Switzerland, and Italy we’ve picked out for you.
+If you enjoyed travelling to the Scottish Highlands, you’ll love the sunny destinations in Portugal, Spain, Switzerland, and Italy we’ve picked out for you.
 Tick these places to visit in Europe off your bucket list and see how they compare to Scotland’s undulating landscapes.

 Table of Contents

 1. Lauterbrunnen in Switzerland

 Did you like the village of Glencoe nestled in the mountains?
 Then you’ll be delighted by Lauterbrunnen in Switzerland.

 One of the most spectacular things about quaint Glencoe village is that it’s flanked by impressive peaks.
 It’s also the ideal base for many of the scenic walks around the Glencoe valley.
 Lauterbrunnen is one of the best places to visit in Europe to recreate this enchanting environment.